Overview¶

 The DCSync attack simulates the behavior of a Domain Controller and requests other Domain Controllers to replicate information using the Directory Replication Service Remote Protocol (MS-DRSR).
-This is a valid and necessary function of Active Directory, hence it cannot be turned off or disabled.

 -